 Divis Lab gives 546 time return

-Talking about Multibagger Stocks 2021, Divis Lab has given returns of up to 546 times.
+Multibagger Stocks 2021 Speaking of Divis Lab Has given returns of up to 546 times.
 Which was Rs 9 on the listing.
 It made an investment of 20 thousand rupees 1 crore.

-New Delhi.
-Talking about Multibagger Stocks 2021, Divis Lab Share has benefited crores of rupees to its investors.
+New Delhi. multibagger stock (Multibagger Stocks 2021) Talking about Divis Lab (Divis Lab Share) has benefitted crores of rupees to its investors.
 This stock is being treated as a multibagger stock.
 Pharma stock in India has benefited the investors immensely, which has given returns up to 108 percent.

 READ MORE:- 5 Benefits Of Investing In NPS, Will Also Get Tax Rebate